 Different ways of putting together a family history

-Family tree: You might have already compiled a family tree in the form of an ancestor chart when doing your research.
-Family trees are also useful for sharing the outcomes of your research, since they’re simple and easy to understand.
-But while they help make sense of names and dates and places, they don’t allow you to tell the stories of your ancestors’ lives in any depth.
-See Family tree in the Toolkit.
+Family tree: You might have already compiled a family tree or an ancestor chart when doing your research.
+Family trees are useful for sharing the outcomes of your research because they’re simple and easy to understand.
+But while they help make sense of names and dates and places, they don’t allow you enough space to tell the stories of your ancestors’ lives in any depth.
+See Family tree in the worksheets and checklists.

 Scrapbook: If you are creative, you might like to put together a scrapbook that tells your family’s story.
 You could focus on one particular family line, or on your direct ancestors back three or four generations.
 Include copies (not originals) of family photographs and historical documents, as well as stories, descriptions and a family tree.

 Biography or life sketch: Writing about one ancestor at a time is less daunting that writing about many generations of the family at once.
-At it’s simplest, a life sketch can spell out the major events in a person’s life, such as their birth, marriage, work, where they lived, children, death.
-Or you could focus on a particular part of your ancestor’s life that you have a lot of information about.
+At its simplest, a life sketch can spell out the major events in a person’s life, such as their birth, marriage, work, where they lived, children they had, when and where they died and where they are buried.
+Or if you have gathered a lot of information about a particular part of your ancestor’s life, you might like to write about it.
 To make it more colourful, include stories or anecdotes and copies of photographs.
-Putting together a timeline first can help you work out what happened in their life.
+Putting together a timeline first can help you work out what happened in their life and when it happened.

 Family history newsletter: If you have a big family keen to know about your research or if other relatives are also researching the family, you might like to put together a family history newsletter.
 It could include stories about interesting things you’ve uncovered, copies of family photographs, research mysteries, biographical sketches, and copies of interesting documents or newspaper articles you’ve found.